Which city is cheaper, Asheville or New Orleans?

 You'll find live music and food around the city of New Orleans.
 Visiting the old town is also a must.
 Since there is so much to do in the area, one day is probably not enough for all of it.
 It has many unique tourist attractions and fascinating things to do.

-Visitors enjoy the nightlife and live music when visiting the progressive mountain town of Asheville.
+Visitors enjoy the nightlife and live music when visiting the open-minded mountain town of Asheville.
 Hikers are also drawn to this area.
 One day is usually not enough time for a trip here as there is plenty to do.
 The entire region has so many activities, and you'll want time to do everything.

 You'll find food and nightlife around the energetic destination of New Orleans.
 The old town is one of the main draws for visitors.
 This is a popular place to visit for a weekend.A weekend should give you a good understanding of everything this city has to offer.
 This city offers a variety of activities to choose from.

-Visitors enjoy the live music and food when visiting the open-minded destination of Asheville.
+Visitors enjoy the live music and food when visiting the eclectic destination of Asheville.
 Many visitors also spend a good bit of time hiking.
 This mountain town offers something for everyone.
 Plenty of people spend a weekend in the area when traveling.
 If you enjoy all that's offered here, then a weekend is just the right amount of time to spend here.

 Travelers enjoy the nightlife and live music when visiting the fun-filled city of New Orleans.
 The length of your ideal trip is an individual decision.
 Exploring the old town is a popular activity.
 Five days is plenty of time to see everything, even with extra days to spare.

-The progressive mountain town of Asheville offers food and shopping.
+The eclectic mountain town of Asheville offers food and shopping.
 Make sure you spend some time hiking while you're in the area.
 Five days may feel like too much time unless you plan to do a lot of relaxing.
 The length of your trip often depends on your style of travel.

 New Orleans is a popular choice for travelers.
 Make sure you visit the old town while you're here.
 One week is usually plenty of time to spend here with extra days to spare.
 With this much time, visitors often visit nearby destinations or take day trips.
 It will give you the chance to have new experiences.